lmnleaf/not-a-prime-sieve/README.md

   <summary>More Info</summary>
   <br>

-More specifically, _not-a-prime-sieve_ checks to see if an integer value can be expressed as the sum of 2s and 3s, where there are an evenly distrubuted number of 2s to 3s in the expression.
-Here's how:
+ Here's how the _not-a-prime-sieve_ check works:

 * Given an integer value greater than 0, it returns:
   * prime when the number is 2, 3, 5, or 7 and
   * NOT prime when the number is evenly divisible by 2, 3, or 5.
-* For the remaining non-prime odd integers, it checks to see if the number can be expressed as the sum of 2s and 3s where there are an evenly distributed number of 2s and 3s by:
+* For any reamaining integer values, it checks to see if the number can be expressed as the sum of 2s and 3s where there are an evenly distributed number of 2s and 3s by:
-  * assuming the number can be expressed as the sum of at least three 3s (and possibly some 2s) and
+  * assuming the number can be expressed as the sum of at least three 3s (and possibly some 2s) and then
-  * redistributing 3s and 2s in the expression (looking for an even distribution of 2s to 3s).
+  * redistributing 2s and 3s in the expression (looking for an even distribution of 2s to 3s).
 * If an even distribution is found, it returns:
   * NOT prime and
   * identifies a prime factor (by reducing the ratio of 3s to 2s in the expression to one 3 to some number of 2s and then summing the corresponding 3 and 2s).